thirloksakthivel/text-to-voice-app/README.md

-This is voice to text converter apk
+This is voice to text converter apk developed using MIT Engine